 Turn on Samsung TV with the remote control.
 Go to the Settings menu.
 If you are using Universal Remote, see the set menu.
 This remote is different from other remote controls.
 When you go to Settings then, you will see the General option, then select Reset.
 You will then need to enter your PIN, which is your default 0000 PIN.
 Reset is a process in that you cannot go back.
 All your settings will be lost, and apps will not be downloaded either.
 Press the OK button to reset the TV.
 And your TV will restart automatically.

 Suggested Read: Samsung TV Black Screen of Death | Solutions That Work

 Sometimes your Samsung TV feels like resetting channels, so it is a very easy process.
 To reset channels on a new Samsung TV, from the remote control, go to the TV’s Settings option and select Channel Auto Program.
 At this point, a prompt will come up asking you to select a cable.
 Some TVs have the scan process automatically.
 You do not need to select the option.

 Dealing with channels is a fairly easy process, but there may be variations that you need to be aware of.
 If you use an older model of Samsung TV and want to factory reset it, the reset process is the same.
 The TV has to be set in the menu with the remote control.
 The rest of the process continues like this; the auto program starts automatically.

 If you’re trying to reset Samsung TV channels on an older model that isn’t a Smart TV, a similar option will be provided in the Settings menu.
-The difference between these two TV processes would be that smart TVs require internet, and older models don’t require internet.
+The difference between these two TV processes would be that smart TVs require the Internet, and older models don’t require the Internet.
 It changes locally.

 Most Commonly Asked Questions: